gsiems/bac-tract/README.md

 it is unknown what impact other collations might have on the parsing and interpreting of bacpack file data.

+Also note that this is based on an already un-zipped bacpac file.
+Writing tools to work with the zipped bacpac file was considered out of scope and not really necessary.

 # Testing

 ## System